Stone Cattle Road

-The Stone Cattle Road (石牛道 (Shíniú Dào)) was an ancient Chinese road over the Qinling Mountains used by the state of Qin to conquer Sichuan in 316 BC.
+The Stone Cattle Road (石牛道 (Shíniú Dào)) was an ancient Chinese road over the Qinling Mountains used by the state of Qin to conquer modern Sichuan and Chongqing in 316 BC.

 Story

-The story goes that King Huiwen of Qin on the Wei River wished to conquer the kingdom of Shu to the south over the impassable Qinling Mountains in the Sichuan Basin.
+The story goes that King Huiwen of Qin on the Wei River wished to conquer the kingdom of Shu and Ba to the south over the impassable Qinling Mountains in the Sichuan Basin.
 Knowing of the King of Shu's fondness for treasure, he had his sculptors make five life-sized stone cows with gold tails and hindquarters with gold and placed them where the Shu ambassadors could see them.
 When the king of Shu heard of this, he thought it would be good to fertilize his treasury with golden cowpats, so he asked the king of Qin to send the cattle.
 The king of Qin replied that he was glad to do so, but the cattle were delicate and that to deliver them it would first be necessary to build a gallery road over the mountains.
-When this Stone Cattle Road was completed in 316 BC he used it to invade and conquer Shu.
+When this Stone Cattle Road was completed in 316 BC, he used it to invade and conquer Shu.
 Sage gives a slightly different version of the story.
 Another source mentions a Golden Ox Road (金牛道 (Jīnniú dào)) which passes through the western end of the Qinling Mountains over the Tianshaling and Wuting passes.
 Legend says it was built to seize oxen of a similar nature that lived in the mountains.